harvard-intouch/harvard-intouch.github.io/_pages/home.md

 **Coffee after lunch:** Join us for our biweekly **free**, fresh coffee and snacks.
 Locations alternate between the Allston and Cambridge campuses.
+These events are listed on our [calendar](/calendar).
-Look for our emails on the gradsdirect mailing list.
+Alternatively, you can look for our emails on the `gradsdirect` mailing list.

 **Contact a peer:** Want to set up a time to talk?
 Email any of us [student peers](/peers).